elementor/elementor-developers-docs/src/managers/registering-controls.md

 This hooks to the new `elementor/controls/register` action hook which holds the controls manager.
 The manager then registers the new controls by passing the control instances.

 ## Registering New Controls in Previous Versions

-For earlier versions of Elementor, register new controls using the following code:
+For earlier versions, prior to Elementor 3.5, register new controls using the following code:

 ```php
 /**